Green Gifts

 • Make the wrap a part of the gift: Putting cookies or baking ingredients in a mixing bowl, wrapping bubble bath in a towel, or hiding jewelry in a new pair of gloves will keep your gift under wraps and the wrapping out of the trash.

-• Wrapping paper (not foil, or cellophane type paper) can be recycled in your Curbside Recycling Bin.
+• Wrapping paper (not foil, or cellophane type paper) and some packaging like cardboard and paperboard, can be recycled in your Curbside Recycling Bin.

-• Just remove excess tape and bows (save bows for reuse).
+• Remove excess tape and bows (save bows for reuse).

-• Don’t forget to recycle those holiday cards, excess magazines, catalogues, paper and cardboard.
+• Recycle those holiday cards, excess magazines, catalogues, paper and cardboard.

 • When you get or give new electronics, recycle your old electronic items properly.

 • Set aside gift boxes, intact wrapping paper, gift tissue paper and bows.
-Save these items and reuse them for future holidays, birthdays and parties.
+Save wrapping items and reuse them for future holidays, birthdays and parties.